FDA panel issues nasal congestion warning

 There are alternatives when it comes to using the drug phenylephrine.
 Experts say topical forms of the drug, such as nasal sprays, do work.

-“Nasal sprays are very effective at helping with decongestion for limited use,” said Dr. Elisa Illing, an IU Health Otolaryngology-Head and Neck Surgeon.
+“Nasal sprays are very effective at helping with decongestion for limited use,” said Dr. Elisa Illing, a surgeon with IU Health Otolaryngology-Head and Neck.
 “Although they can become addictive with chronic use meaning every day use more than a week in duration.”

-“We as ENT doctors recommend it commonly for viral flair-ups that cause nasal congestion sometimes for allergy congestion, but not for more than one week at a time,” said Illing.
+“We as ENT (ear, nose and throat) doctors recommend it commonly for viral flair-ups that cause nasal congestion sometimes for allergy congestion, but not for more than one week at a time,” Illing said.
 “If you use it too much, you can get a rebound congestion following that, which is worse than how stuffy and congested you were initially.”

-Illing says the drug phenylephrine can be found alone in pill form in medicines such as Sudafed.
-It can also be found in other oral medications such as Dayquil.
-The other active ingredients in many of these cold medications, such as acetaminophen, ibuprofen or dextromethorphan, a cough medicine, are still known to be effective orally.
+Illing says the drug phenylephrine can be found alone in pill form in medicines including Sudafed.
+It can also be found in other oral medications including Dayquil.
+The other active ingredients in many of these cold medications — including acetaminophen, ibuprofen or the cough medicine dextromethorphan — are still known to be effective orally.

-“A lot of your non-steroidal anti-inflammatory drugs, those are really helpful for some of the aches and pains you might get with an upper respiratory infection or a viral infection,” said Illing.
+“A lot of your nonsteroidal anti-inflammatory drugs, those are really helpful for some of the aches and pains you might get with an upper respiratory infection or a viral infection,” Illing said.
 “Those do help and some of the expectorants and the mucolytic agents we also think are effective.”

 Illing says phenylephrine does not counteract the effective ingredients in these medicines, it just doesn’t add any value to the pill or liquid medication.